Tyrrrz/DiscordChatExporter/Readme.md

 >
 > This should not be necessary if you install **DiscordChatExporter** using a package manager, as it should take care of the dependencies for you.
 > This is also not necessary if you are running **DiscordChatExporter** via Docker, because the image already contains the runtime.

+> **Note**:
+> AUR and Nix packages linked above are maintained by the community.
+> If you have any issues with them, please contact the corresponding maintainers.

 ## Features